(A WordPress Adventure)

 It’s all rather confusing but it makes sense once you understand the counting concept.

 So anytime you schedule a blog for publishing keep this in mind.
 Once you click the “Publish” button, the world will know about it instantly.
 So you have to act fast to cancel everything.
-The main thing in all this is not to make that mistake in the first place, then you won’t have to concern yourself with all of this.
+The main thing in all this is not to make that mistake in the first place, then you won’t have to concern yourself with any of this.

 Another point to remember is that a shortlink is automatically created when you create a new blog in wordpress.
-You can copy it from the top of your editor manager page from a tab called “Get Shortlink” and use it to promote your post.
+You can copy it from the top of your text editor page from a tab called “Get Shortlink” and use it to promote your post.
 Every post I create in Microsoft Word has a copy of the shortlink saved in that word document for referencing later.

 I hope this is not confusing to you.
 Feel free to contact me if you need to and don’t hesitate to correct me if any of this is wrong.